varungodbole/llm-evals/README.md

 * The relevant business metric is too insensitive or unresponsive to changes in the product’s behavior.
 * The causal relationship between the relevant business metric and the eval is either too unclear, time-delayed or otherwise noisy.
 This can also be because an eval was constructed for the “wrong” actionable question.
 * The implementation of the eval itself can be improved.
 For example, perhaps it’s too noisy or merely has a bug in it.
+* One's [overfitted](https://en.wikipedia.org/wiki/Overfitting) to the eval itself, at the cost of making generalizable improvements.
+	* An eval will never be perfect at capturing the causal relationship between changes in a system's behavior and improvements in the top-level metric.
+It's possible to fit too closely to the idiosyncratic patterns within the eval itself, at the cost tracking the broader generalized pattern that the eval is pointing towards.
+	* The most trivial ways that people get this wrong is by leaking the test set into model development in various ways.
+For example, including examples from the test set as few-shots into the system prompt of the system under evaluation.

 Once the issues above are fixed, hill-climbing can resume.
 When the eval saturates, it's time to create a new eval!
 ## Determining the scope of the eval
 For the first eval, it can be impractical to attempt to implement all the assertions generated in the process above.
 The following dimensions of scope affect an eval’s complexity:
 * Whether every eval example will be run against the same set of assertions.
 * How many assertions will be run on each eval example.